 While working in the finance sector, I came across plenty of highly talented individuals who were brilliant employees.
 They performed, delivered results, and did highly acclaimed jobs in their projects.
 Some of them were even touted as the next manager or leader in the company.
 Few also went on to become leaders and bosses in their respective fields.

 Yet, surprisingly, many of these exceptional employees fail to become brilliant bosses even when they have reached the throne.
 I looked into this strange phenomenon to figure out why this happened.

-There are actually a few reasons behind why some of us are better as an employee than as a manager.
-If you find yourself not performing as good as you should be once you reached management level, take a look at these signs to help you figure out what is wrong.
+There are actually a few reasons why some of us are better as an employee than as a manager.
+If you find yourself not performing as good as you should be, once you reached management level, take a look at these signs to help you figure out what is wrong.

 Recommended Reading: Manager Or Leader: Which Are You?

 You are better suited as an employee than as a boss if you are selfish.
 If you don’t have enough enthusiasm or interest to worry about your colleagues or your subordinates, or if you don’t have the desire to be proactive about what is diminishing the performance of people you work with, you’re not managerial material.